mwmayerle/blog/README.md

 * Music is courtesy of [vgmpf](http://www.vgmpf.com/Wiki/index.php/Tetris_(NES))

 ##Known Issues
-1.)
-Pressing a key after a piece has "died" or during the row clear animation creates a time lag before the next tetromino shows.
+* Pressing a key after a piece has "died" or during the row clear animation creates a time lag before the next tetromino shows.
+Squashing this bug would be greatly appreciated!